-• Additional inspections must demonstrate that construction has been completed according to the scope of work and that the quality of the work is satisfactory.
+- The first inspection determines the property's Emergency Conditions or essential Accessibility Improvements without regard to lead hazards and is used to prepare the initial scope of work. - Additional inspections must demonstrate that construction has been completed according to the scope of work and that the quality of the work is satisfactory.
 The Lender may conduct additional inspections as work is completed.

-Minnesota Housing reserves the right to inspect properties during any stage of the rehabilitation process with reasonable notice.
+Minnesota Housing reserves the right to inspect properties during any stage of rehabilitation with reasonable notice.